myusuf3/myusuf3/README.md

-I am CTO @ [Gyroscope](https://gyrosco.pe) you can reach out to me on Twitter [@myusuf3](https://twitter.com/myusuf3) your boy/your pal. speaker, engineer, and home labber.
+I am CTO @ [Gyroscope](https://gyrosco.pe) you can reach out to me on Twitter [@myusuf3](https://twitter.com/myusuf3).
+Your boy/your pal. speaker, engineer, and home labber.